From Free-fall to Boom 🏘️: What Causes Real Estate Prices to Increase?

 - The real estate agent is an arbitrator that filters information between the buyer and seller.
 Which is a major asset which they often don’t get recognised for.
 They are an open communication channel, which maintains respect and a healthy relationship among all parties.
 Building pricing and selling skills will greatly improve house price sales and experiences for everyone concerned.

 - Australia’s housing market revival will carry on into 2020.
 Thanks to a series of interest rate cuts from the Reserve Bank of Australia this year.
-Another expected for next year.
+Another one expected for next year.

 - Some analysts are sceptical about how long the sudden revival in Australia’s property market may last; particularly given that the broader economy is still not showing many signs of improvement.